All dogs are vulnerable to parasites. Learning about the risks of parasites can help you protect your dog, yourself, and

 01 of 05

 The flea is a hard-bodied, wingless insect that is as small as the tip of a pencil.
-Its strong legs are designed to jump great distances, while its narrow body is perfect for navigating through the hair coats of mammals.
-The flea's mouthparts are for sucking the blood of its host (often a dog or cat).
-A flea can cause a variety of problems for your dog, including Flea Allergic Dermatitis, anemia, and tapeworm infection.
-A serious flea infestation can be a hassle to deal with.
+Its strong legs are designed to jump great distances and its narrow body is perfect for navigating through the hair coats of mammals.
+The flea's mouthparts are used to suck the blood of its host (often a dog or cat).
+Fleas can cause a variety of problems for your dog, including Flea Allergic Dermatitis, anemia, and tapeworm infection.
+A serious flea infestation can be difficult to deal with.
 The best option is to keep your dog on flea prevention all year long.

 02 of 05